EnigmaCurry/curlbomb/README.md

 `curlbomb run [-c COMMAND] [SCRIPT]`

+Runs a shell script on the remote client.

 `-c COMMAND` Set the name of the command that the curlbomb is run with on the client.
 By default, this is autodected from the first line of the script, called the shebang (#!).
 If none can be detected, and one